Discrimination based on skin tone: Chile

 In Chile, there is a wide range of diversity from other cultures and ethnic backgrounds.
 The diversity in Chile sees colorism through social-economic status, accommodating the preexisting notion that darker skin complexions are less valued.
-A 2016 study found that Chilean schoolteachers expected less from their dark-skinned students (morenos) than they expected from their light-skinned students (blancos).
-Even the differences between being dark and being tanned carry different types of status: being tanned means that people have enough money to go to the beach and buy tanning products.
-Due to the history of colonization, being darker-skinned (and likely descended from enslaved Africans) means that people are automatically considered members of the lower classes.
-Current studies have revealed that many Chileans want to have lighter pigmentation.
-Whiteness is also associated with economic standing; a mixed-race person may be considered "white" if they are obviously educated and successful.
+A 2016 study found that Chilean school teachers expected less from their dark-skinned students than they expected from their light-skinned students.
+Even the differences between being dark and being tanned carry different types of status: being tanned means that they have enough money to go to the beach or buy tanning products.
+Due to the history of colonization, being darker-skinned (likely descended from enslaved Africans) means that they are automatically considered members of the lower classes.
+Many Chileans want to have lighter pigmentation as whiteness is associated with economic standing; a mixed-race person may be considered "white" if they are educated and successful.